Air Travel Organisers' Licensing: Early practice

 On 15 August 1974, the Court Line group collapsed.
 It was the second largest tour operator at the time and its subsidiaries included Clarksons Holidays, Horizon, and Medvillas.
 Clarksons Holidays held an ATOL licence and was therefore theoretically covered by its insurance bond.

 Although the 35,000 customers stranded abroad were successfully repatriated under the scheme, there were insufficient funds for the 100,000 people whose holidays had been paid for in advance.
 This was a blow to consumer confidence and led to considerable media attention.
 A government fund called the Air Travel Trust has since been introduced to pay for any excess which is not covered by ATOL.

 Collapse of Thomas Cook

 On 23 September 2019 Thomas Cook went into compulsory liquidation, sparking the largest peacetime repatriation in the UK's history.
 With Thomas Cook being ATOL-protected, the Civil Aviation Authority set about repatriating more than 150,000 British holidaymakers.

+Official List of ATOL Holder Failure

+On 15 July 2019 The CAA publish a public list of recently failed ATOL holders.
+Information on recent ATOL holder failures, including guidance on claims, is available for both travel companies and passengers.
+It provides advice, key documents, and contact details, outlining the steps to take if you are due to travel, currently abroad, or seeking to recover costs.

+Official List of ATOL Holders

+The CAA publishes an open list of ATOL holders upon the addition, modification or removal of an ATOL License.
+Information on recent ATOL holder authorisations, authorised passenger numbers and the ATOL Holders contact details can be downloaded from this site for public consumption.